isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2004.md

 ### Description

-Powered by Morphisec's unique Signatureless Moving Target Defense technology, EQCOMS' Managed Security Service delivers operationally simple instant pre-breach proactive protection against the most sophisticated cyberattacks immediately, efficiently, and absolutely like no other.
-Combined with our 24x7 monitoring center, we provide businesses with round-the-clock visibility on the security of their machines.
+Morphisec is designed to protect critical applications from threat actors and evasive techniques that hide from detection-based solutions without prior knowledge.
+Made easy for SMEs with lean IT teams, EQCOMS' Managed Security Service delivers operationally simple, instant pre-breach proactive protection against the most sophisticated  cyberattacks.
+Combined with their 24x7 monitoring centre, EQCOMS provides businesses with round-the-clock visibility on the security of their machines.

 ### Details of Solution